Tampa Brain Injury Lawyers with Over 100 Years Experience Fighting for Victims in Florida

 If you or a loved one has suffered a traumatic brain injury, you are no doubt already beginning to experience the effects in your daily life.
 Traumatic brain injuries often have tragic consequences, leaving victims in pain, unable to work, and unable to enjoy spending meaningful time with their families.
 While traumatic brain injuries happen in the blink of an eye, they often have a lifetime of consequences that extend far beyond what most people could have imagined.

-At Abrahamson & Uiterwyk, we provide experienced Tampa brain injury attorneys for legal representation for victims of traumatic brain injuries.
+At Abrahamson & Uiterwyk, we provide experienced Tampa brain injury lawyers for legal representation for victims of traumatic brain injuries.
 We have represented accident victims for more than 25 years.
 Brain injury cases are some of the most severe cases that we handle.
 If you need to seek compensation for an accident-related brain injury in Tampa, we are here to help you.
 We are passionate about fighting for our clients’ rights, and you can rest assured that our Tampa brain injury attorneys will do everything in our power to fight for the compensation that you deserve.

 Brain Injury Cases We Handle